District of Potisje: History

 Before the formation of the district, its territory was part of the Tisa-Moriš section of the Military Frontier and was mainly inhabited by ethnic Serbs.
-After the abolishment of this part of the Frontier, many Serbs left from the area and immigrated to Russian Empire (notably to New Serbia and Slavo-Serbia).
+After the abolishment of this part of the Frontier, many Serbs left from the area and immigrated to the Russian Empire (notably to New Serbia and Slavo-Serbia).
 Some of them also settled in Banat.

-The three privileges were given to the district in 1759, 1774, and 1800, and were published for those frontiersmen (Serbs) that did not emigrated to Russian Empire or Banat.
-The first privilege of the District defined its autonomous status, while the second one allowed to ethnic Hungarians to settle in the district.
-Serbs opposed this settling of Hungarians in Serb settlements and in some places ethnic clashes between the two groups occurred.
+The three privileges were given to the district in 1759, 1774, and 1800, and were published for those frontiersmen (Serbs) that did not emigrate to the Russian Empire or Banat.
+The first privilege of the District defined its autonomous status, while the second one allowed ethnic Hungarians to settle in the district.
+Serbs opposed this settling of Hungarians in Serb settlements, and in some places, ethnic clashes between the two groups occurred.
 For example, the first Hungarian house built in Martonoš was demolished by Serbs.
 The ethnic balance in much of the area was, however, changed in favor of the Hungarians.

 Administratively, the District of Potisje was part of the Batsch-Bodrog County within the Habsburg Kingdom of Hungary.
-After abolishment of the district (in 1848), its territory was incorporated into autonomous Serbian Vojvodina.
+After the abolishment of the district (in 1848), its territory was incorporated into the autonomous Serbian Vojvodina.